Luks24/outfit7-test/README.md

 ### Step 6

-Since I wanted to work as much as possible with the principals of IaC we will use terraform to enable the APIs for services and create a artifacts regestry and service account for pushing docker images ( this is in the folder `tf-initial-provisioning`).
+Since I wanted to work as much as possible with the principals of IaC we will use terraform to enable the APIs for services and create a artifacts registry and service account for pushing docker images ( this is in the folder `tf-initial-provisioning`).
 We will also create a bucket in GCP for storing our terraform state ( this is in the folder `tf-backend`).

 Since we will run this files only in the begining I won't push the state to the bucket.
-THe bucket will be used to keep the state regarding google run.
+The bucket will be used to keep the state regarding google run.

 Now go to folder `tf-initial-provisioning` and first run `terraform init` and the `terraform apply`.